 The wizard creates pre-defined elements for this area.
-It is thus possible to create corresponding screens, functions, variables etc. with a few clicks of the mouse.
+Corresponding screens, functions, variables, etc. can be configured in just a few mouse clicks.
 In addition to shorter project configuration times, you also get a uniform appearance, because the wizards are programmed by a central project configuration point and used by the local project configuration points.

-Configuration using pre-defined databases or files:
+• Configuration using pre-defined databases or files: